-This temperature switch has a high sensitivity and is quite reliable.
+This temperature switch has high sensitivity and is quite reliable.
 Here, in place of a single transistor, a Darlington pair has been used for switching.

-This simple circuit can be used as an overheat indicator, fire alarm, or it can be used in a constant temperature circuit for switching on a fan etc. The circuit can be easily assembled on a piece of veroboard.
+This simple circuit can be used as an overheat indicator, or fire alarm, or it can be used in a constant temperature circuit for switching on a fan, etc. The circuit can be easily assembled on a piece of veroboard.
 Diode sensor D1 must be of germanium type and not silicon.